Depreciation Schedule for Rental Property: Essential Guide

 Creating Your Depreciation Schedule

 Creating a depreciation schedule for your rental property involves several key steps.
-The first step is to engage the services of a professional quantity surveyor who specializes in tax depreciation.
+The first step is to engage the services of a professional quantity surveyor who specialises in tax depreciation.
 The quantity surveyor will conduct a thorough property inspection to identify and document all depreciable assets within the property.

 Once the inspection is complete, the quantity surveyor will prepare a comprehensive depreciation schedule that outlines the various tax depreciation deductions available for your specific investment property.
 This schedule will include the depreciation rates, effective lives, and claim deductions for both capital works and plant and equipment assets.